 Be patient…don’t expect overnight changes

-It would be so great if there was a magic pill that could just make you all better but there isn’t.
+It would be so great if there was a magic pill that could just make you all better overnight but there isn’t.
 Aim for small changes and gradual improvement.
 Don’t give up if you don’t see overnight results.
 You need to focus on the long term and accept the obstacles and speed humps you will inevitably encounter along the way.
 Small, sustained changes add up!

 Be proactive about your health

 The smart person takes care of their tools, their home, their car in order to keep them in good working order for years to come.
 They don’t wait for things to break down or fail before attending to them.

 Make sure you extend that thinking to your body as well.
 My proactive clients check in with me a couple of times a year (even when they feel well) just to have a professional review of their key health parameters.
 It’s just preventative maintenance to keep things on track.

-What are you going to do to stay happy and healthy?
+What are you going to do to achieve health and happiness?

 So there you have it.
 The basics of good health.
 Don’t get caught up in the micro detail of your illness or symptoms.
 Focus on the big picture.

 It’s important to get the basics right and then work with your naturopath to address your unique and specific needs through the right nutrients and herbs for you.